 The reason is that there are far more business electricity plans out there than there are for home consumers.
 Which plan is right for you, and how much it will cost, will depend on the type, size and location of your business.

-The table below compares the current electricity tariffs and rates UK energy companies are offering on a variable rate deemed contract.
-By getting a fixed term contract you can almost certainly pay far less.
+The table below compares the current electricity tariffs and rates UK energy companies are offering on their variable rate deemed contract.
+We’ve included both the unit price (price per kWh) and the standing charge.

 Business Electricity Prices*

-* Notes about tariff comparison (Updated 26/05/2017): Prices were believed accurate at the time of publication (26 May, 2017) and are based on non-half hourly contracts at deemed, default and/or out of contract rates for both standing charges and price per kwh.
-If tariffs differed across regions, the price in London was used for profile classes 01-04.
-The first 6 companies listed in bold are all big six energy suppliers.
+* Notes about tariff comparison (Updated 27/09/2017): Prices were believed accurate at the time of publication (27 September, 2017) and are based on non-half hourly contracts, (profile classes 01-04) at deemed rates unless these were not available, in which case default and/or out of contract were used.
+Both standing charges and price per kWh (unit price) are shown.
+If tariffs differed across regions, the price in London was used.
+The first 6 companies listed are all the big six energy suppliers.
 Sources for all data can be found at the bottom of this page.
-While we attempted to provide the most accurate information possible we take no responsibility for any inaccurate pricing found here.
-Contracts and prices are the sole prerogative of the energy companies themselves and we have no control over them.
+While we attempt to provide the most accurate information possible, we take no responsibility for any inaccurate pricing displayed above.
+Contracts and prices are the sole prerogative of the energy companies themselves and we have no control over them and are subject to change at any time.

 How To Get Cheaper Electricity Than The Rates Above